d6u/reflux-chat/README.md

 ## Reflux

-Instead of using the official Facebook Flux dispatcher, Reflux Chat example is using [Reflux](https://github.com/reflux/refluxjs) with no dispatcher, a singleton store, pure function action creators and reducers.
+Instead of using the official Facebook Flux dispatcher, Reflux Chat example is using [Reflux](https://github.com/reflux/refluxjs) with actions as dispatchers.
 Please see Details on official Reflux repo.

 ## Running